DuroDaCoder/Rainbowium/README.md

 ### Welcome
 ------------------
 Welcome to the Rainbowium, it's an AFK farm for RainbowSixSiege that gains Renown written in Python.
->For technical information, check Wiki.
+For technical information or help, check Wiki.

 Rainbowium is uploaded this way: